learnrelay/learnrelay/content/queries/containers-fragments.md

 )
 ```

 Here we are building a fragment on top of the `viewer` object defined in `ViewerQueries`.
-We also inserted `ViewerQueries` to all the subviews in `index.js`.
+In the next exercise we will see how we can expose `ViewerQueries` to a subview in the router in `index.js`.
 Later, when we talk about routing in Relay, we will see the exact meaning of this.

 ## Exercise 02: Prepare the ListPage for further action

 In this step, we are adding the `ViewerQueries` to `index.js`.
 We are also preparing the `ListPage` component for later queries by wrapping it with a Relay container now and building the fragment on top of the `viewer` object as we have seen above.

-To give you a headstart, we already defined `ViewerQueries` in `index.js` and we have to expose it now to `ListPage`.
+To give you a headstart, we already defined `ViewerQueries` in `index.js`.
+Now you have to expose it to `ListPage`.

-Currently, `ListPage` is setup with the path `/` in this line in `index.js`:
+Currently, `ListPage` is associated with the path `/` in this line in `index.js`:

 ```javascript
 <Route path='/' component={ListPage} />
 ```

-We can use the `queries` property on a Route to expose queries to a component like this:
+You can use the `queries` property on a Route to expose queries to a component:

 ```javascript
 <Route path='/' component={ListPage} queries={ViewerQueries} />
 ```

-Now we can change `ListPage` so that it queries the `id` field of the `viewer` object as seen above.
+Now we can query the `id` field of the `viewer` object in the Relay container of `ListPage` as seen above.
 To verify that we can query the viewer id, remove the content of the `div` element in the render method in `ListPage` and replace it with

 ```javascript